 All the details you need to decide

-Abbott offers free remote training to get you used to the system, and they replace your sensors free of charge if anything happens to them.
+As with all CGMs in South Africa, they replace your sensors free of charge if anything happens to them.

 The other big factor with the FreeStyle Libre is price.
 You don’t need to buy anything to start with it (no transmitters or readers – you can use the free LibreLink app on your phone).
-And you can get two FreeStyle Libre sensors a month, which means a whole month of no fingersticks, either for free or a co-pay of R390 or R780.
+And you can get two FreeStyle Libre sensors a month, which means a whole month of no fingersticks, either for free or a co-pay of R780.
 Here’s how it looks:

 Executive and Comprehensive Plans | Total co-payment per month for 2 FreeStyle Libre sensors |